timeowhuang/4b/README.md

 Project 4b (Self Project)

+Game control: Use the ARROW keys to move the character.
+              Space Key to shoot AFTER you collect coins.

 1. All elements are designed in this way, no bug so far.
 2. The upper level path required 10 coins/bullets to kill the boss.